Lukas-Netz/se-rwth.github.io/_pages/projects.md

 process personal data.
 To lower scepticism, the project SensorCloud investigates techniques to understand and compensate all adoption barriers in a scenario consisting of cloud applications that utilize sensors and actuators in private places.
-This project adresse the interdisciplinary, i.e. social and technical research challenges for the trustworthy integration of sensor and actuator devices with the Cloud Computing paradigm.
+This project addresses the interdisciplinary, i.e. social and technical research challenges for the trustworthy integration of sensor and actuator devices with the Cloud Computing paradigm.
 Most importantly, these challenges include